Multi-layered characterization of hot stellar systems with confidence: Characterization of HSS

-\paragraph{The second phase:} In the second phase, Groups (ii)-5 and (iii) merge yielding two complex-structured groups.
-We label the newly-merged group as Group II -- with component merged sub-groups as Groups II-(ii) and II-(iii), and correspondingly down the hierarchy -- and the original group as Group I (with sub-groups classification of Group I-(i) and further down Group I-(i)-5, to indicate the three-stages of classifications) .
-A 3D scatterplot of the two new groups is given in Figure \ref{fig:scatter:ph2}.
-The scatterplot clearly depicts that the second merge has done a good job in capturing the general-shaped group structures in the data and captured to a good extent the two groups that are also visually supported by the scatterplot.
+\paragraph{The second phase:} In the second phase, Groups (ii)-6 and (iii) merge to yield two complex-structured groups.
+We label the newly-merged group as Group II -- with component merged sub-groups as Groups II-(ii) and II-(iii), and correspondingly down the hierarchy -- and the original group as Group I (with sub-groups classification of Group I-(i) and Group I-(i)-5, to indicate the three-stages of classifications) .
+A 3D scatterplot of the two new groups is given in Figure \ref{fig:scatter:ph2}, with numerical summaries provided in Tables~\ref{hss:mean:ph2} and \ref{hss:no:type:ph2}.
+The scatterplot clearly depicts that the second merge has captured the complex general-shaped group structures in the dataset well and also obtained to a good extent the two well-separated groups.
 The pairwise overlap between these two groups is 0.0013.
 Since the pairwise overlap between Groups I and II is very close to $10^{-3}$ the algorithm terminates at this stage.